 ...Now, it may alarm some people not to totally shut the door to legitimized polyamory.
 Maybe it’s not a strong enough rebuke to curry favor with some conservatives.
 But it is the only intellectually responsible position for LGBT activists (and allies) to take.
 Whether Newt is our ally or not.

 Read the whole article (Jan.
 26, 2012).

 I think he's at sea.
 If you accept the framing of civil rights and social acceptance as a slippery slope down, you've lost the debate before you open your mouth.
-So no wonder you can't make sense.
+So it's no wonder that this guy can't make sense.
 Slipping on a slope is a painful accident that leads downward.
 Instead, reframe it as a stairway up.
-Each step is a deliberate, effortful, carefully chosen advance toward a more humane, just, enlightened world.
+In fact, each step is a deliberate, effortful, carefully chosen advance toward a more humane, just, enlightened world.

 With that framing, you can consider which steps are upward, and which steps to take.